danielfvm/Patstrap/README.md

 * Fixed VRChat status indicator not working

 ## Credits
-This project uses and refers to many parts from the [SlimeVR](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker) Project which is an open hardware, full body tracking solution and a great project to checkout.
+This project uses and refers to many parts from the [SlimeVR](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker) project which is an open hardware, full body tracking solution and a great project that you definitely should checkout.